Azimjonshodiyorov/backend/README.md

 3. Image
 - GET  api/v1/images
-- GET  api/v1/images?page={pageno}&itemsperpage={itemsperpage}
+    - api/v1/images?page={pageno}&itemsperpage={itemsperpage}
 - GET  api/v1/images/{id}
 - POST api/v1/images - FOR ADMIN ONLY
 - PUT  api/v1/images/{id} - FOR ADMIN ONLY
 - DELETE  api/v1/images/{id} - FOR ADMIN ONLY

 4. Order
-- GET  api/v1/orders - FOR ADMIN & LOGIN-USER ONLY
+- GET  api/v1/orders - FOR ADMIN ONLY
-- GET  api/v1/orders?page={pageno}&itemsperpage={itemsperpage} - FOR ADMIN ONLY
+    - api/v1/orders?page={pageno}&itemsperpage={itemsperpage} - FOR ADMIN ONLY
 - GET  api/v1/orders/{id} - FOR ADMIN & LOGIN-USER ONLY
-- POST  api/v1/orders/{id}/add-products - FOR ADMIN & LOGIN-USER ONLY
+- POST  api/v1/orders/{id}/add-products - FOR LOGIN-USER ONLY
-- DELETE  api/v1/orders/{id}/remove-product - FOR ADMIN & LOGIN-USER ONLY
+- DELETE  api/v1/orders/{id}/remove-product - FOR LOGIN-USER ONLY
-- PUT  api/v1/orders/{id}/update-product - FOR ADMIN & LOGIN-USER ONLY
+- PUT  api/v1/orders/{id}/update-product - FOR LOGIN-USER ONLY
-- POST api/v1/orders - FOR ADMIN & LOGIN-USER ONLY
+- POST api/v1/orders - FOR LOGIN-USER ONLY
-- GET  api/v1/orders/my-orders - FOR ADMIN & LOGIN-USER ONLY
+- GET  api/v1/orders/my-orders - FOR LOGIN-USER ONLY
 - PUT  api/v1/orders/{id} - FOR ADMIN ONLY
 - DELETE  api/v1/orders/{id} - FOR ADMIN ONLY